patrimart/ngix-lens/README.md

 A stand-alone TypeScript/JavaScript library that implements a basic "lens" library.

-- `lens` - Define the path of the value to "focus".
+- `lens` - Defines the path of the value to "focus".
 - `set` - Sets the value of the focus.
 - `over` - Sets the value of the focus via function (`(v: V) => V`).
 - `del` - Deletes the key at focus.